 Under its “Uniquely Eureka Advantage” program, Eureka has committed to graduating students in four years (or the fifth year is free), a four-year tuition freeze, an experiential learning award to all new students, and opportunities to study abroad and participate in campus activities.

 In addition, Peoria Promise and Illinois Central College have partnered with Eureka College to offer opportunities that strengthen the education-to-employment pipeline for area students.
-The “Uniquely Eureka Promise” offers qualifying transfer students the opportunity to obtain a bachelor’s degree at no cost.
+The “Uniquely Eureka Promise” offers qualifying transfer students of Illinois the opportunity to obtain a bachelor’s degree at no cost.

 At Eureka College, being a college student is a hands-on experience, where the friendliness and comfort of a small campus community is coupled with the support and encouragement to take your learning outside the classroom—and hold the world in the palm of your hands.